 Some of our Academies use biometric recognition systems.
-These systems use technology for identification purposes (for example, in our secondary academies, pupils may use fingerprints to receive school dinners instead of paying with cash).
+These systems use technology for identification purposes (for example, in our secondary academies, pupils may use ID numbers generated from finger pattern data to receive school dinners instead of paying with cash).
 Where we use biometric systems, we will comply with the requirements of the Protection of Freedoms Act 2012.